washburn24/Linux-Utilities/README.md

 flatpak -y install flathub io.github.shiftey.Desktop  # Github Desktop, syntax found via Flathub's web install flatpak -y install flathub zoom geary  # Multi install for built in apps, specifying Flathub as the repo
 ```
-Any custom configuration (my icon set is a mix of about three different Mac-like themes):
+Any custom configuration or known bug fixes for specific hardware:
 ```
 tar -C $HOME/.icons -xvf $HOME/.icons/WhiteSurCustom.tar.xz
 rsync -a -v --ignore-existing $HOME/.icons/WhiteSurClean/* $HOME/.icons/WhiteSur/
+sudo cp -f $HOME/Documents/Linux-Utilities/audio/snd.conf /etc/modprobe.d/
 ```
-These examples are geared to Fedora for syntax but other distros would be similar (Debian would use apt as the package manager instead of dnf, Ubuntu would do that as well as having sandboxed apps default to Snap without explicitly installed Flatpak support, etc).
+These examples are geared to Fedora for syntax and clean install toolset but other distros would be similar (Debian would use apt as the package manager instead of dnf, Ubuntu would do that as well as having sandboxed apps default to Snap without explicitly installed Flatpak support, etc).
 A functional bash shell example for Fedora Workstation 40 is in the /tools subdirectory, everything it needs is self contained in public git repos including this one, which it will clone automatically.